Issues with Synchronization

 Retry synchronization: In the WSUS console, click Options, click Synchronization Options, and then under Tasks, click Synchronize now.

-You should also ensure that both the BITS and the WSUS service are set to start automatically on reboot.
+You should also ensure that the BITS service and the WSUS service are set to start automatically on reboot.

 The number of updates that are approved on a parent upstream server does not match the number of approved updates on a replica server

 This might occur if you have changed language settings on the parent upstream server after first synchronizing with the old language settings.
-For more information see "Listinactiveapprovals" in Managing WSUS 3.0 from the Command Line.
+For more information see "Listinactiveapprovals" in Manage WSUS 3.0 SP2 from the Command Line.